Our Services

 If you've ever been told you're allergic to penicillin, it may be worth revisiting the diagnosis.
 Doing so could give you access to safer, more effective treatments in the future.

-If you're currently experiencing symptoms or had a reaction to medication, consider using Ubie's free Drug Rash symptom checker to get personalized insights about your symptoms, and most importantly, speak to a doctor to determine what is safe for you — especially if anything feels severe or life-threatening.
+If you're currently experiencing symptoms or had a reaction to medication, consider using Ubie's free AI symptom checker to get personalized insights about what might be happening and guidance on your next steps — and most importantly, speak to a doctor to determine what is safe for you, especially if anything feels severe or life-threatening.

 Your health decisions should always be based on accurate information and professional medical guidance.